 Dr. Janelle Joseph is the Founder and Director of Canada's first research laboratory devoted to issues of race and movement cultures, the Indigeneity, Diaspora, Equity and Anti-racism in Sport (IDEAS) Research Lab.
+Dr. Joseph is a Connaught Scholar and elected member of the Royal Society of Canada, College of New Scholars, Artists, and Scientists.

 A leader in advancing social justice and anti-racism through physical culture research, the IDEAS Research Lab aspires to explore issues related to a wide range of global and local movement experiences.
-The IDEAS Research Lab is committed to transformational, theoretical, and ethnographic research using critical race theory in sport, dance, and education.
+The IDEAhttp://janellejoseph.com/S Research Lab is committed to transformational, theoretical, and ethnographic research using critical race theory in sport, dance, and education.

 Mission